List of countries by number of deaths

 The following list sorts sovereign states and dependent territories and by the total number of deaths.
-Figures are from the 2022 revision of the United Nations World Population Prospects report, for the calendar year 2021.
+Figures are from the 2024 revision of the United Nations World Population Prospects report, for the calendar year 2023, a total of 61,619,925 deaths.

 List of countries by number of deaths

-Countries and dependent territories by the number of deaths in 2021 according to the World Population Prospects 2022 of the United Nations Department of Economic and Social Affairs.
-The list takes account of the impact of the global COVID-19 pandemic on mortality.
+Countries and dependent territories by the number of deaths in 2023 according to the World Population Prospects 2024 of the United Nations Department of Economic and Social Affairs.